cerinoligutom/ngx-fluent/README.md

 *Note: Translation sources are lazy loaded then cached in memory.
 Translation source for the respective locale is only loaded after calling the `setLocale()` method.*

+*Tip: Make your locale keys compliant to the [BCP 47 standard](https://en.wikipedia.org/wiki/IETF_language_tag) as much as possible so that you don't encounter potential issues when using Fluent's built-in functions since they make use of the `Intl` API which also relies on the same standard.
+For example, see [`Intl.NumberFormat()'s locales`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat/NumberFormat#parameters) parameter.*

 ```ts
 import { Component, OnInit } from '@angular/core';
 import { NgxFluentService } from '@zeferinix/ngx-fluent';